Home > Consultancy > Facilitator Profiles

 Mary received the National Day Efficiency Medal (2006), Long Service Award (2012) and Commendation Award (2015).
+She also received an Educational Leadership Award from the World Education Congress (2017).
 She is a certified trainer in Understanding by Design (Wiggins and McTighe; Clayton), Developing Performance Assessment (Alberta Assessment Consortium) and Concept-based Curriculum and Instruction (Erickson).
 She is also trained in Critical Thinking (Richard Paul) as well as Differentiated Curriculum for the Gifted (Van Tassel-Baska; Kaplan).

 Mrs Lucille, YAP-CHUA Puay Lan, Head of Consultancy (Lead Specialist), Centre for Pedagogical Research and Learning